Mining Legal Arguments to Study Judicial Formalism

-\textbf{Doctrine (D).}
+\subsection{Doctrine (D)}

 This argument type refers to citations of academic or expert commentary, such as legal textbooks, scholarly articles, or commentaries.
-References to legal dictionaries are also marked as Doctrine, whereas non-legal dictionaries fall under Linguistic Interpretation.

-\textit{Example:} \begin{quote} “Current commentary literature on both the Code of Civil Procedure and the Civil Code derives from the nature of a power of attorney that the attorney‑in‑fact’s signature is not among its formal requirements (Smolík, P., § 28 [Granting a Power of Attorney and its Termination], in: Svoboda, K. et al., Občanský soudní řád, 3rd ed., Prague: C. H. Beck, 2021, pp. 121–122).'' \end{quote}
+References to legal dictionaries are also marked as Doctrine, whereas non-legal dictionaries fall under Linguistic Interpretation. \begin{quote} \emph{``Current commentary literature on both the Code of Civil Procedure and the Civil Code derives from the nature of a power of attorney that the attorney‑in‑fact’s signature is not among its formal requirements (Smolík, P., § 28 [Granting a Power of Attorney and its Termination], in: Svoboda, K. et al., Občanský soudní řád, 3rd ed., Prague: C. H. Beck, 2021, pp. 121–122).''} \end{quote}

-\textbf{Historical Interpretation (HI).}
+\subsection{Historical Interpretation (HI)}

 This argument type seeks to determine the lawmaker’s intent behind a provision.
 When court seeks to determine the intent, it typically refers to historical documents for legislative process, such as explanatory memoranda, stenographic records of parliamentary debates, or the circumstances of a law’s adoption.
-Due to its simmilarity, we also included arguments based on the assumption of a rational lawmaker.

-\textit{Example:} \begin{quote} ““cf. the wording of (...) the special part of the explanatory report [“On points 4 and 5 (section 274)”] to the governmental bill No. 31/2019 Coll., which was debated by the Chamber of Deputies of the Parliament of the Czech Republic in its 8th term (2017-2021) as Document No. 71.'' \end{quote}
+Due to its similarity, we also included arguments based on the assumption of a rational lawmaker. \begin{quote} \emph{``cf. the wording of (...) the special part of the explanatory report [``On points 4 and 5 (section 274)''] to the governmental bill No. 31/2019 Coll., which was debated by the Chamber of Deputies of the Parliament of the Czech Republic in its 8th term (2017-2021) as Document No. 71.''} \end{quote}

-\textbf{Principles of Law and Values (PL).}
+\subsection{Principles of Law and Values (PL)}

 This non-formalistic category includes appeals to higher-order norms that transcend the literal text of a single rule.
 It covers general legal principles (e.g., good faith, legitimate expectations, legal certainty) and explicit references to fundamental rights and values found in the Czech Constitution (incl. the European Convention on Human Rights) or EU Law.
-A principle does not need to be explicitly labeled as such by the court to be annotated.

-\textit{Example:} \begin{quote} “[…] which constitutes an interference with the right to a fair trial enshrined in Article 36(1) of the Charter'' \end{quote}
+A principle does not need to be explicitly labeled as such by the court to be annotated. \begin{quote} \emph{``[...] which constitutes an interference with the right to a fair trial enshrined in Article 36(1) of the Charter''} \end{quote}

-\textbf{Teleological Interpretation (TI).}
+\subsection{Teleological Interpretation (TI)}